OpenSlides/OpenSlides/SETTINGS.rst

 operator is in one of these groups, the client disconnected and reconnects again.
 All requests urls (including websockets) are now prefixed with `/prioritize`, so these requests from "prioritized clients" can be routed to different servers.

+`AUTOUPDATE_DELAY`: The delay to send autoupdates.
+This feature can be deactivated by setting it to `None`.
+It is deactivated per default.
+The Delay is given in seconds